 Fax: +39 06 5791.374

-The Benedictine Confederation is governed by a Proper Law and other regulations.
+The Benedictine Confederation is governed by a Proper Law (Lex Propria, Latin version) and other regulations.
 Every four years a Congress of Abbots is held, bringing together all major superiors of monasteries of monks and representatives of other organizations.
 The Congress elects the abbot primate.
-Every year, the Abbot Presidents of the 19 Congregations of men meet for a Synod where they discuss current matters affecting the Confederation.
+Every year, the Abbots President of the 19 Congregations of men meet for a Synod where they discuss current matters affecting the Confederation.

 The abbot primate resides at Sant’Anselmo in Rome.
-Sant’Anselmo hosts the curia of the abbot primate, a Papal University and the Collegio, a residential community of monks who teach, study or work in the institutions of the Confederation or elsewhere in Rome.
+Sant’Anselmo hosts the Curia of the abbot primate, a Pontifical Athenaeum and the Collegio, a residential community of monks who teach, study or work in the institutions of the Confederation or elsewhere in Rome.